abgier-avraha/Kotlin-DI-Container-Example/README.md

 Uses reified generics to build objects based on their constructor arguments.

-Refer to `lib/src/test/kotlin/com/di/poc/DependencyInjectionContainerTest.kt` for more detailed examples.
+Refer to `example/src/` for more detailed examples on creating a web server and testing.

 ## Example